tnblueswirl/dotfiles/README.md

 ## Resources for Vim

- * To get Vim running properly, you must have first installed my dotfiles (or at least the Vim-related files) and run the dfm install command
+ * To get Vim running properly, you must have first installed my dotfiles (or at least the Vim-related files) and run the dfm install command.
+(On first install, shell restart is required.)

 ```bash
 $ ~/.dotfiles/bin/dfm install